Table of Contents

 The state’s Department of Corrections is responsible for maintaining jail records for all inmates.
 When prisoners receive visitors, appear in court, get sentenced or charged with further offenses, it is all added to their criminal record.
 The Utah inmate search records are the pieces that occur while they are incarcerated and under the supervision of the state department of corrections.
 These jail records may contain many types of information, and some of it becomes public record for locating an inmate.
 All kinds of law enforcement have access to the jail records so everyone can be on the same page with each inmate.

 What are Utah Jail Records?

-Jail records are the records that follow each inmate through the jail and prison system.
+Utah jail inmate search records are the records that follow each inmate through the jail and prison system.
 When someone is arrested, the first bit of paperwork is completed and the prisoner is assigned an ID.
 Then everything else that happens to them with the courts or other law enforcement agencies gets noted in the file.
-These jail records are critically important to keep everything straight and knowing exactly where someone is being detained and what their situation is.
+Utah prison inmate search records are critically important to keep everything straight and knowing exactly where someone is being detained and what their situation is.
 All branches of law enforcement share these records, and some are even available to the general public.

 Criminal Justice Quick Facts

 Utah parole population as of the beginning of 2016 counted 3,502 people, 172 paroles per 100.000 population.
 That’s by 205 people more compared to the previous year, which has increased by 5.9%.